ezgigm/Project_2/README.md

 # The Sale Price Of Houses

 **The Goal:**
- The goal of this project is predict the the sale price of homes based off of the zipcode of the homes.
+ The goal of this project is to predict the the sale price of homes based off of the zipcode of the homes.

 **The Data:**
- The data used to acheive our goal is from the King County House Sales dataset.
-Within this file you will find information on homes that contribute to how much they cost, i.e. if the home was renovated.
+ The data used to acheive our goal is from the King County House Sales dataset (This dataset was based off of homes bought in 2015 & 2017) **(insert link to csv file for dataset here)**.
+Within this file you will find information on homes that contributes to how much they cost, i.e. if the home was renovated.

 **The Plan:**
  The way we plan on tackling this is by doing the following: